Explore Alcobendas, a city in the Madrid metropolitan area with cultural spaces, parks, and a vibrant culinary scene.

 The city offers a vast infrastructure for business, with a wide range of high-quality hotels and restaurants.

-Alcobendas also stands out for its commitment to culture and leisure.
-The city is home to a wide variety of theme museums, parks and green areas, such as the Parque de Cataluña or the Parque de Andalucía.
+Alcobendas is also known for its commitment to culture and leisure.
+The city is home to a wide variety of themed museums, parks, and green areas, such as Parque de Cataluña and Parque de Andalucía.

 Alcobendas, a member of the Network of Smart Tourist Destinations, offers a complete experience for visitors, combining business, culture, leisure and nature.